proses92/java-bootcamp/README.md

 The bootcamp is organized in the following way:

-1. The first three weeks will be used for intensive self learning.
-Each topic will have reading and practices parts.
-Tutors will be available to answer technical questions on a given chat room.

-2. The next week will be used to develop an application following a life process.
+each bootcamper needs to read about the topics and jump into the coding excercises.
+Slack channel will be used to discuss with tutors and co-bootcampers about both theory and practice, and each on-site talk we are going through the outcome of Slack channel discussions, emphasizing about those topics that are causing more pain for all.

-3. This slack account would be use for technical assistance: https://java-bootcamp-globant.slack.com
+This slack account would be used for technical assistance: https://java-bootcamp-globers.slack.com

-    Bootcamp JAVA - #general
+    Bootcamp Java Globant Uruguay - #general
 Every person participating in the bootcamp is present here (students and tutors).
 Here is the place to ask for technical assistance!

-4. [Team play](http://www.dummies.com/how-to/content/ten-qualities-of-an-effective-team-player.html) is encouraged but the work will be evaluated per person.
+[Team play](http://www.dummies.com/how-to/content/ten-qualities-of-an-effective-team-player.html) is encouraged but the work will be evaluated per person.

-5. The instructions will be vague as they generally are in real life projects.
+The instructions will be vague as they generally are in real life projects.
 You must look for support and guidance from your tutor and teammates.

-6. All code and documentation must be in English.
+All code and documentation must be in English.

-7. Code must adhere to this [eclipse code formatter](https://github.com//sebastian-garofalo/java-bootcamp/blob/master/formatter.xml).
+Code needs to be clear and indented properly.
+You can adhere to this [eclipse code formatter](https://github.com//sebastian-garofalo/java-bootcamp/blob/master/formatter.xml).
 See importing instructions in this [link](http://www.avajava.com/tutorials/lessons/how-do-i-share-my-code-formatting-settings-with-another-user.html?page=2).

 → [index](#index)

 ## Proposed Test Applications

 The test application will consist in a REST API for a functional shopping cart.
-The minimum features to be completed are:
+It should include as much as you can on this feature list:

   - User registration and login.
   - List products.